 (a) “Act” means the Animal Health and Protection Act;

-(c) “Director” means the Director, Livestock Services, Department of Agriculture;
+(c) “Director” means the Director, Livestock Services, Department of Agriculture and Marketing;

 (d) “animal” means horses, cattle, sheep, swine, goats, rabbits, bees, foxes, chinchilla, mink and domestic fowl;

-[Note: the reference to the federal Act has been updated in accordance with the Health of Animals Act (Canada), S.C.
+[Note: Effective January 1, 1991, the Animal Diseases and Protection Act (Canada) was repealed by the Health of Animals Act (Canada), S.C.
 1990, c.
-21, which repeals the Animal Diseases and Protection Act (Canada), effective January 1, 1991.
-Reportable diseases are now prescribed by the Minister by regulation under subsection 2(2) of the Health of Animals Act (Canada).]
+21. Reportable diseases are now prescribed by the Minister by regulation under subsection 2(2) of the Health of Animals Act (Canada).

 (f) “outbreak of disease” means the presence of disease in animals which in the opinion of the Director requires extraordinary means for control;